rodionovd/dotfiles/README.md

 ### Step 1

 Grant Terminal.app full disk access via System Settings > Privacy > Full Disk Access.
+This is vital for [`macos.sh`](./macos.sh) as some apps (e.g. Safari) have a protected sandbox container.

 > Don't forget to revoke it afterwards.
 Maybe.